 There are four main components in a power supply circuit.

-The transformer is one of the main component in a power supply circuit because we need to convert the higher voltage available in the power point in to a lower voltage we needed.
-For example if the transformer secondary is rated at 12 volts then the acquired 12 volts from the transformer secondary will be a 12 volt AC across the relevant wires.
+The transformeris one of the main components in a power supply circuit because we need to convert the higher voltage available in the power point into a lower voltage we needed.
+For example, if the transformer secondary is rated at 12 volts then the acquired 12 volts from the transformer secondary will be a 12 volt AC across the relevant wires.

-Electronic circuit can never work with ACs and therefore this voltage should be transformed into a DC.
-The function of diode used in the circuit is to rectify the AC output from transformer to DC.
+The electronic circuit can never work with ACs and therefore this voltage should be transformed into a DC.
+The function of the diode used in the circuit is to rectify the AC output from the transformer to DC.
 The low voltage AC available at the transformer output will be rectified by the diode.

-The capacitor is used as a filter to remove the ripples from the rectified DC signal.
-Ripples means AC components in the DC signal.
-Capacitor filters those AC components and provide a stable DC.
+The capacitoris used as a filter to remove the ripples from the rectified DC signal.
+Ripples mean AC components in the DC signal.
+Capacitor filters those AC components and provides a stable DC.
 50V 1000uF, 25V 1000uF or 35V 1000uF capacitors can be used for this purpose.

-A diode is the device which effectively converts AC to DC.
+A diode is a device which effectively converts AC to DC.
 There are three configurations through which basic power supply designs may be configured.

 Power Supply Circuit Using Single Diode